cloudmesh-community/book/chapters/in/ai-rest.md

 :o: terms usch as *GOOGLE_APPLICATION_CREDENTIALS* should be `GOOGLE_APPLICATION_CREDENTIALS`

+:o: could screenshots bee redone on windows that are less wide with larger font, quality is bad due to unneded space

 :o: Gregor fixed all itemized lists, they all had wrong indentation.

 :o: Gregor fixed all bash with missing $